cambridge-stacker/cambridge/README.md

 	dist\win32\love.exe .

-32-bit systems do not support rich presence integration.
+32-bit systems do not support the outdated rich presence integration.

 Then, check the mod pack section at the bottom of this page.